 This sequence $\kappa$-localises on $T_{\theta_{n, \vps}} \cup { S} _{ \delta_{n, \vps}}$. \end{proof}

 The data in Figure 2 have been obtained with the MATLAB PDE toolbox and illustrate the mass distribution of the first eigenfunction.

-\begin{remark} We make the following observation.
-Given $\vps >0$, assume $\delta$ is chosen slightly higher than the critical value in equation \eqref{e10.1}.
+We make the following observation.
+Given $\vps >0$, { and assume that $\delta$} is chosen slightly higher than the critical value in equation \eqref{e10.1}.
 In this case, the first eigenfunction will be (almost) supported by the square, while the second by the rectangle, provided the connecting tube is thin enough.
-In such a way we can build a sequence of domains for which the first eigenfunctions localize (on the squares) while the second eigenfunctions do not localize.
+In such a way we can { construct} a sequence of domains for which the first eigenfunctions localise (on the squares) while the second eigenfunctions do not localise.
 Assume now that $\delta$ is chosen slightly smaller than the critical value in equation \eqref{e10.1}.
 In this case the second eigenfunction will be (almost) supported by the square, while the first one by the rectangle, provided the connecting tube is thin enough.
-In such a way we can build a sequence of domains for which the second eigenfunctions localize (on the squares) while the first eigenfunctions do not localize.
-We conclude that there is no direct relationship between localizations of the first and second eigenfunctions respectively. {It is also possible to construct a sequence of domains for which both the first and the second Dirichlet eigenfunctions localise in $L^2$.
+In such a way we { construct} a sequence of domains for which the second eigenfunctions localise (on the squares) while the first eigenfunctions do not localise.
+We conclude that there is no direct relationship between localisations of the first and second eigenfunctions respectively. {It is also possible to construct a sequence of domains for which both the first and the second Dirichlet eigenfunctions localise in $L^2$.
 Let $\Om_n$ be a rhombus with four sides of length $n$ and one diagonal of length $1$, with $ n \to +\infty$.
 The corresponding first eigenfunctions localise in $L^2$ (see \cite{GJ98,GJ96,Je95} or Theorem \ref{the2} in this paper).
 The nodal line of the second eigenfunction is the shortest diagonal, so the second eigenfunction is a first eigenfunction on an elongating triangle and localises in $L^2$ as well. }